mahirkabir92/project_spaceman/README.md

         - pick random word
         - after clicking letter
             - moves to the blank spaces corresponding the word if correct letter chosen
-            - turns red and remains on board if wrong letter is chosen

     - Pre-Game
         - play button